BD4vid777/NotesApp/README.md

-# This is Notes APP with pure JS, no frameworks
+# This is Notes APP with Kanban with pure JS, no frameworks

 ## Project for learning purposes